-It is the learners' responsibility to submit the completed CPAF (whether passed, failed or stopped due to health) by the submission deadline as stated in the relevant module handbook and on Blackboard (learner intranet) under Practice Placement.
+It is the learners' responsibility to submit the completed CPAF (whether passed, failed or a stopped early due to health) by the submission deadline as stated in the relevant module handbook and on Blackboard (learner intranet) under Practice Placement.
 Learners are advised to save a copy of their completed CPAF for their future reference.